jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 ### Generate Device Config (config.toml)

+All of the device-side configuration goes into `config.toml`, using the format that Azure IoT Edge expects for device configuration.
+Using the same format for all applications makes it easy to move to Azure IoT Edge later.

 1. Run `Generate-DeviceConfig.ps1`

 This script uses `config.template.toml` as a template to generate a unique `config.toml` for this device,